DIKU-EDU/kudos/README.rst

 Important Student Notice
 ------------------------

-**When using |kudos| for course work, don't publicly fork this repository, or otherwise make your course work public before you have passed the course.**
+**When using KUDOS for course work, don't publicly fork this repository, or otherwise make your course work public before you have passed the course.**

 The policy at the University of Copenhagen is that a student that keeps their